 Nonfiction Christian Books

-My desire is to write books that help other believers see what I see in God’s word.
+My desire is to write books that help other believers see God’s word through a new lens.
 I’ve spent countless hours reading Scripture (I often read a selected passage of 3-9 chapters everyday for 2 weeks to soak it in), reading commentaries, listening to sermons and teachings from great theological minds, and reading other nonfiction Christian books.
-Standing on the shoulders of giants, I am simply putting the pieces together.
+Standing on the shoulders of great theological minds, I’m simply putting the pieces together.

 Solving Scripture